Airline alliance: History

-In 2010 Richard Branson, chairman of the Virgin Group, announced his intention to form a fourth alliance among Virgin branded airlines (Virgin Atlantic; Virgin America; and the Virgin Australia Holdings group of airlines).
-Then in September 2011, Branson said that Virgin Atlantic would join one of the existing alliances; this idea was repeated in October 2012.
+In 2010 Richard Branson, chairman of the Virgin Group, announced his intention to form a fourth alliance among Virgin-branded airlines (Virgin Atlantic; Virgin America; and the Virgin Australia Holdings group of airlines).
+Then, in September 2011, Branson said that Virgin Atlantic would join one of the existing alliances; this idea was repeated in October 2012.
 In December 2012, Delta Air Lines purchased Singapore Airlines' 49% stake in Virgin Atlantic for £224 million.
 Virgin America was absorbed into Alaska Airlines by 2018, which joined the Oneworld alliance in 2021.
 Meanwhile, Virgin Atlantic joined SkyTeam in 2023.

 On February 14, 2013, it was announced that American Airlines and US Airways would merge, retaining the American Airlines name and would remain in the Oneworld alliance.
 US Airways' participation in Star Alliance lapsed.
 In 2012, in South America, LAN Airlines and TAM Airlines began their merger.
 In March 2014, with the merger complete, TAM left Star Alliance and became part of LAN in Oneworld.

-On September 21, 2015, the Vanilla Alliance was formed between several airlines based in the Indian Ocean region, in order to improve air connectivity within the region.
+On September 21, 2015, the Vanilla Alliance was formed between several airlines based in the Indian Ocean region to improve air connectivity within the region.
 The founding members were Air Austral, Air Mauritius, Air Madagascar, Air Seychelles, and Int'Air Îles.

 U-FLY Alliance, the first alliance of low-cost carriers (LCCs), was formed in January 2016, comprising HK Express, Lucky Air, Urumqi Air, and West Air (all affiliated with HNA Group).
 In May 2016, the world's largest alliance of LCCs was formed, Value Alliance, including founding members Cebu Pacific, Cebgo, Jeju Air, Nok Air, NokScoot, Scoot, Tigerair, Tigerair Australia and Vanilla Air.
 Neither alliance remains active as of 2025.